Lcontext/Lcontext/README.md

 **Example:**
 ```
-What pages are being tracked on my website?
+What pages are being tracked on my app?
 ```

 ### `get_element_context`